Country-wide NRC 'needless' and has 'no justification': Nitish

 He, however, emphasised that the census should be caste- based.
 The CM said he was ready to have a discussion in the House with regard to "extra details" being sought as part of the NPR.

-He made the remarks while thanking the House for its unanimous support to the Constitution amendment for extending quotas for SCs and STs in the two Houses of the Parliament by another 10 years at a special day-long session convened for the purpose.
+He made the remarks while thanking the House for its unanimous support to the Constitution amendment for extending quotas for SCs and STs in Lok Sabha and state assemblies by another 10 years at a special day-long session convened for the purpose.
 Deputy Chief Minister Sushil Kumar Modi was seated next to him when Kumar was speaking.

 The chief minister said at present he was preoccupied with the Jal Jeevan Hariyali drive on environmental conservation and all aspects relating to the issues could be discussed in the next session of the house and its sentiments conveyed to the Centre.
 Earlier, Leader of the Opposition Tejashwi Yadav, in his brief but impassioned statement, had remarked "the nation is on fire" on the issues of CAA, NRC and NPR and sought to know whether the chief minister "stands with Lalan Singh or Pavan Varma and Prashant Kishor".